spotlightpa/poor-richard/content/news/2023-03-03-SPLZABRESP.md

 Also on Twitter, state Sen. Lindsey Williams (D., Allegheny) <a href="https://twitter.com/SenWilliamsPA/status/1631676786877538306">wrote</a> that Zabel should “resign immediately,” and that “standing with [Perez] and other victims means holding their harassers accountable.”
 State Sen. Katie Muth (D., Montgomery) also <a href="https://twitter.com/SenatorMuth/status/1631681660126101505">tweeted an affirmation</a> of that position.

 Democratic Gov. Josh Shapiro has not called on Zabel to resign.
-In a statement, he said the allegations against Zabel are “concerning” and that they “must be taken seriously as the Speaker determines the appropriate course of action.”
+In a statement, he said the allegations against Zabel are “concerning” and that they “must be taken seriously as the speaker determines the appropriate course of action.”

 Perez told Spotlight PA she moved to file a complaint with the state House Ethics Committee — a bipartisan panel that handles internal investigations of lawmakers — shortly after the incident but was told she could not because she wasn’t an employee of the chamber.

 Under new rules that lawmakers adopted this week, the Pennsylvania House expanded who can bring such a complaint.
-The policy applies to “any individual” whom a lawmaker encounters while “performing services or duties of the House,” “in or on House designated offices, property or facilities,” or “at a House-sponsored meeting or event.”
+The policy applies to “any individual” whom a lawmaker encounters while “performing services or duties of the House,” “in or on House designated offices, property, or facilities,” or “at a House-sponsored meeting or event.”

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

-Sexual harassment is defined in the rules as “unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature.”
+Sexual harassment is defined in the rules as “unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.”

 In a statement this week, Perez thanked “everyone who made this Rules Change possible and voted for its passage,” as well as “everyone who stood by me, and who supports and believes all women and their stories.”